CONDITIONS

 Introduction

-Although approximately 50% of patients with venous thrombosis are asymptomatic, the most common symptoms include pain, swelling, skin tenderness at the site of the clot, redness and a burning sensation.
-In the case that venous thrombosis is not treated promptly it can lead to the movement of the clot towards the heart and the causing of the particularly dangerous pulmonary embolism.
+Although approximately 50% of patients with venous thrombosis are asymptomatic, the most common symptoms include pain, swelling, skin tenderness at the site of the clot, redness, and a burning sensation.
+If venous thrombosis is not diagnosed and treated early, the clot may migrate toward the heart and cause a pulmonary embolism, a potentially life-threatening complication.

 veins veins